Champagne Paul Bara

 pohl bah-RAH

-A seventh-generation grower-producer in Bouzy Grand Cru, making Pinot Noir-driven Champagnes from 33 parcels all within a single village.
+A sixth-generation grower-producer in Bouzy Grand Cru, making Pinot Noir-driven Champagnes from 33 parcels all within a single village.

-- Founded 1833 when Auguste François Bara arrived in Bouzy as a cooper and married into the Annonciade Robert winemaking family; the estate remained a grape supplier to négoce until Paul Bara began releasing Champagne under his own label in the 1950s.
+- Founded in 1833 when Auguste François Bara arrived in Bouzy as a cooper; in 1836 he married Annonciade Robert, a Bouzy vine-grower's daughter who already owned vines.
+The estate remained a grape supplier to négoce until Paul Bara began releasing Champagne under his own label in the 1950s.

 - All 11 hectares and all 33 individual parcels carry 100% Grand Cru status within Bouzy; the estate has neither contracted fruit from outside the village nor expanded beyond its historic holdings.

-- The estate is certified HVE3 (Haute Valeur Environnementale Level 3) and Viticulture Durable en Champagne (VDC) since 2020; no chemical herbicides or insecticides are used.
+- The estate is HVE (Haute Valeur Environnementale) and Viticulture Durable en Champagne (VDC) certified (2020); no chemical herbicides or insecticides are used.

-- Bouzy Rouge, produced from 50-plus-year-old vines across approximately 3 dedicated hectares, is widely regarded as one of Champagne's finest still red wines.
+- Bouzy Rouge, produced from old-vine Pinot Noir, is widely regarded as one of Champagne's finest still red wines.

 - Paul Bara authored a history of Bouzy village and served as a local historian, cementing the family's deep roots in the commune.